Peter W. Hall: Biography

 Born in Hartford, Connecticut, Hall began his university education at the University of North Carolina at Chapel Hill and received a Bachelor of Arts degree before going on to earn a Master of Arts degree in 1974.
 He earned his Juris Doctor at Cornell Law School in 1977.
 During his third year of law school, Hall served as President of the Cornell Legal Aid Clinic.
-After law school, Hall was a law clerk for Judge Albert Coffrin of the United States District Court for the District of Vermont from 1977 to 1978.
+After law school, Hall was a law clerk for Judge Albert Wheeler Coffrin of the United States District Court for the District of Vermont from 1977 to 1978.

 Hall's legal career prior to joining the federal bench was divided between the United States Attorney's Office and private practice.
 He was an Assistant United States Attorney for Vermont from 1978 to 1986 before going into private practice.
 Following George W. Bush's election to the Presidency in 2001, Hall returned to the federal government, this time as the United States Attorney for the District of Vermont.
 He served in that position until his appointment to the Second Circuit.